-Ben Franklin said it best with the whole “penny saved, penny earned” thing.
-Franklin was our inspiration, in fact, when we created the Missouri Credit Union savings account.
+Ben Franklin said it best with the whole "penny saved, penny earned" thing.
+In fact, Franklin was our inspiration when we created the Missouri Credit Union savings account.
 Why?
 Because it only takes a penny to have a share in MCU.
-That’s right.
-Just one penny to start saving what you’d otherwise be spending.
+That's right.
+Just one penny to start saving what you'd otherwise be spending.

 - No minimum amount to open